PMI-PBA Boot Camp

 Participants will review their understanding of the role of the business analyst with concept review questions.
 Participants will reflect on the evolution of the business analyst role and the relationship between the business analyst and project manager.

-IV.
-Needs Assessment
+Part 4: Needs Assessment

 The first Business Analysis Knowledge Area of the exam is where people begin their requirements process and the activities that lead to project success.
 Emphasis is placed on the business analysis processes used to define the business problem or opportunity and perform needs assessment.
 Needs assessment encompasses 18 percent of the exam.
 In this section we review how to effectively perform these seven business analysis processes: